ALD Newborn Screening

 Adrenoleukodystrophy, or ALD, is a deadly genetic disease that affects 1 in 17,000 people.
 As it is an X-linked genetic disease, which means it most severely affects boys and men.

 ALD disease is a genetic, or inherited, disorder.
 If a mother is a carrier of ALD, there is a 50% chance of passing this on to her children.
 If a father is a carrier of ALD, he will pass this on to his daughter.

 ALD is diagnosed through a blood test, which analyzes the amount of very long chain fatty acids, which are elevated in ALD.
 Genetic testing will confirm the diagnosis.
 An MRI diagnoses cerebral ALD.

-Join Aidan Jack Seeger Foundation and 245,523 supporters today.
+Join ALD Alliance and 245,523 supporters today.